Photographer:James D. Young Affiliation: USDA APHIS PPQ Source:www.bugwood.org Copyright:CC BY-NC 3.0

 Adult Description: The adult common Bedbug (Cimex lectularius) is red/brown in color, oval in its overall shape, dorsoneutrally flattened, and is 5.5 mm in length.
 The forewings are broad and rectangular in shape.
 Short stiff hairs are present on the prothorax (near the first pair of legs) that are shorter than the length of the insect's eye.

-Larva Description: The Common Bedbug larva is similar in appearance to the adult with a noticeable difference in color.
+Nymph Description: The Common Bedbug nymph is similar in appearance to the adult with a noticeable difference in color.
 In the nymph or larval stage the body of the Common Bedbug is lighter in color.
-There are five larval stages which require feeding on blood in between stages and molting to allow for an increase in size.
+There are five nymphal stages which require feeding on blood in between stages and molting to allow for an increase in size.
 The eggs are white and measure about 1mm in length.
-The first larval stage produces a larvae of 1.5mm in length which increases proportionally through each stage resulting in a 5.5mm adult.
+The first nymphal stage produces a larvae of 1.5mm in length which increases proportionally through each stage resulting in a 5.5mm adult.

 Host Plant: The Common Bedbug doesn't utilize a host plant, it is known for seeking human hosts.